Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Results

-To investigate the scaling behavior of active polymers, we analyze the dependence of end-to-end distance on $N$ for different $f^{a^{*}} $.
-Assuming a scaling ansatz $\langle \vec{R}^{ ^{*}2}_e \rangle=C_{\infty}(f^{a^{*}} ) N^{2\nu(f^{a^{*}} )}$, all the data for $N \ge 100$ can be collapsed onto a single master curve; see Fig.~S4 in SM~\cite{SI}.
-The dependence of scaling exponent $\nu$ on $f^{a^{*}} $ is shown in Fig.~\ref{fig:conformation}(c).
-For $f^{a^{*}}<1$, $\nu$ shows a weak decrease with $f^{a^{*}}$ for both overdamped and underdamped dynamics.
-At larger activities, when $\tau_m^{*}/ \tau_{adv}^{*}=f^{a^{*}} >1$ the scaling exponent of overdamped active polymers remains constant within the error bars, whereas for inertial chains the scaling exponent keeps on decreasing until $f^{a^{*}}=10$, and remains constant afterwards.
 The $C_{\infty}(f^{a^{*}} )$ in the scaling ansatz is a generalized activity-dependent Flory constant which accounts for conformational rigidity of polymer backbone.
-Fig.~\ref{fig:conformation}(d) shows the extracted $C_{\infty} $ as a function of $f^{a^{*}}$ for active polymers with underdamped and overdamped dynamics. $C_{\infty}\sim 1$ up to $f^{a^{*}} =1$, whereas for $f^{a^{*}}>1$ it rises steeply suggesting an increased conformational rigidity for inertial polymers compatible with more straight conformations found for inertial active polymers, see the case of $f^{a^{*}}=100$ in Fig.~\ref{fig:conformation}(a).
+Fig.~\ref{fig:NuCinf}(b) shows the extracted $C_{\infty} $ as a function of $f^{a^{*}}$ for active polymers with underdamped and overdamped dynamics. $C_{\infty}\sim 1$ up to $f^{a^{*}} =1$, whereas for $f^{a^{*}}>1$ it remains constant in the case of overdamped polymers, however it rises steeply for inertial ones.
+A Flory constant $C_{\infty} > 1$ implies an increased conformational rigidity compatible with more straight conformations found for inertial active polymers, see the case of $f^{a^{*}}=100$ in Fig.~\ref{fig:conformation}(a).
 A reduced $\nu$ combined with an increased $C_{\infty}(f^{a^{*}})$ at large activities means that the average conformation of inertial active polymers resembles that of compact globule-like polymers with a large persistence length.